hyt589/vcpkg-cmake-starter/README.md

 If you have installed `vcpkg` on your system and properly configured the `VCPKG_ROOT` environment variable, as described in [the installation guide](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-bash), this project can then use the system `vcpkg` in [manifest mode](https://learn.microsoft.com/en-us/vcpkg/concepts/manifest-mode).

-The `vcpkg.json` and `vcpkg-configuration.json` is automatically generated when you invoke `cmake` for the first time:
+The `vcpkg.json` and `vcpkg-configuration.json` is automatically generated (and should be added to version control) when you invoke `cmake` for the first time:

 ```bash
 cmake -B build --preset default